codehub-learn/development-environment-setup/az-204_developing_solutions_for_microsoft_azure.md

-# How to set up your PC for AZ-204 : Developing Solutions for Microsoft Azure
+# Starter Kit for AZ-204 : Developing Solutions for Microsoft Azure
 Here are the development tools **required** to enable you to start.

-## .NET Development Tools

 1.  **[Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/)**